 “Multiple simultaneous attention” is a fancy way to say multitasking.
 It’s a cognitive skill that allows you to focus on multiple goals at once.
 And it’s exceptionally helpful when learning to manage money well.
 More often than not, you’ll have more than one money goal.
 Say you’re saving for retirement and also want to buy a new house.
 You will need to split your attention between the two projects.
 That’s when multiple simultaneous attention comes into play.
 It allows you to be focused on more than one goal at once.

-An important note here though is that you need to have an emergency fund before you branch out on any financial goals.
+An important note here is that you need to have an emergency fund before branching out to any other financial goals.
 At a minimum, your emergency fund needs to cover 3 to 6 months of expenses, and a fully funded emergency account has at least a year’s worth of expenses in cash.
 Your emergency fund is like your financial life vest, it’s there to take care of you when things get rough.
-Making sure that you have it before you work on funding other goals allows you to worry about those goals without fear of financial crises that may arise.
+Making sure that you have it before you work on funding other goals allows you to worry about those savings goals without fear of financial crises that may arise.

 With this skill, it’s important to start small.
 Any time you make adjustments to your budget, you’ll want to ensure that they’re feasible, so start with one or two different goals at first.
 As you get more comfortable with the adjustment to your budget, you can start to add more.
 What you don’t want to do is get overwhelmed with projects you want to accomplish and burn out.
 Instead, a slow gradual build-up will put you on the path to success.